 |Time of Occurrence||Non-Alcohol Related||Alcohol Related|

 Victims of Fatal Crashes by Day of Week

-Just under half (46%) of alcohol-related fatal crash victims were the result of crashes occurring on Saturday and Sunday, while fatal crash victims of non-alcohol-related crashes tended to be distributed more evenly throughout the work week with the fewest occurring on Thursday.
+Under half (48%) of alcohol-related fatal crash victims were the result of crashes occurring on Saturday and Sunday, while fatal crash victims of non-alcohol-related crashes tended to be distributed more evenly throughout the work week with the fewest occurring on Sunday and Monday.

 |Day of Occurrence||Non-Alcohol-Related||Alcohol-Related|

 Alcohol-Related Crashes—Day vs. Night

 In 2019, 10% of all holiday crashes involved alcohol use; however, 31% of deaths which occurred during holiday weekends were related to alcohol use.

 |Post Memorial Day||77||8|